wandeg/microsoft-graph-docs/api-reference/beta/api/user-list-transitivememberof.md

 }
 ```

-### Example 2: Get groups, directory roles and administrative units that the user is a member of including the count of objects
+### Example 2: Get groups, directory roles and administrative units that the user is a member of including the count of returned objects

 #### Request